Greenruhm/connect/docs/components/sign-up.md

 ### ErrorComponent

 `ErrorComponent` overrides the default Greenruhm provided error component, which is a modal rendered by the provided `FormComponent`.
-By providing this prop, the user is responsible for displaying errors and handling clearing them.
+By providing this prop, the user is responsible for displaying and clearing errors.

 #### Props